 Electric assisted pedal cycle

-Electrically assisted pedal cycles that meet the requirements of the legal regulations can be driven on the road.
+Electrically assisted pedal cycles that meet the requirements of the Electrically Assisted Pedal Cycles legal regulations (opens in new window) can be driven on the road.
 They don't need to be taxed, registered or insured and the rider doesn't need a driving licence, but they must be over 14 years old.
 The main regulations state that the;

 - bike must have pedals that are used to propel it